 Thinking about traveling to Florida in May and need some help?
 The Roundtript team is made up of born-and-raised Florida locals, so we’ve got you covered!

-May in Florida is the unofficial start of Summer, since Summer weather tends to last six months of the year here.
-Though the crowds haven’t started to pour in yet, the weather is turning warmer, making the beaches and oceans much more pleasant during your vacation.
+May in Florida is the unofficial start of Summer, since Summer weather tends to last six months of the year in the state.
+Though the crowds haven’t started to pour in yet, the spring weather is turning warmer, making the beaches and oceans much more pleasant during your vacation.